MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 ### VS Code and PyCharm

 Working in an integrated development environment (IDE) with containers isn't strictly necessary but can simplify many container-related tasks.
+Here are some of the things you can do with VS Code and PyCharm.

 * (VS Code only) Add Docker files, including a Dockerfile and compose file, to your workspace automatically that are tailored for your Python project.

 * Download and build Docker images.
+  * Build images in developer environment.
-  * (VS Code only) Build images your developer environment or build Docker images in Azure (Docker not required).
+  * Build Docker images in Azure without Docker installed in dev environment.
+For PyCharm, use Azure CLI to do this.

 * Create and run Docker containers from pulled image or directly from a Dockerfile.